derinsavasan/sentimental-value/README.md

 # Sentimental Value

-Sentimental Value breaks Netflix’s first six months of 2025 into three parts: watch time, view count, and a sentiment matrix built from emotional valence and narrative intensity.
-Valence runs cold to warm.
-Intensity runs flat to charged.
-Plot every title on those two lines and the patterns show up fast: the heavy prestige stuff, the easy crowd-pleasers, the background filler, and the comfort rewatches.
+Sentimental Value breaks Netflix’s first six months of 2025 into three parts: watch time, view count, and a sentiment matrix built from engagement depth vs. reach.
+The matrix ranks titles by hours-per-view (x-axis: skimmed → stuck with) and total hours (y-axis: niche → mainstream), then clusters the scatter into four viewing modes: Prestige Pick, Crowd Pleaser, Background Noise, and Comfort Rewatch.

 ## Sources